fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/github-vmss.md

 ![](media/20230914095007.png)

-## Step 2 - Configuring the Azure DevOps Agent Pool
+## Step 2 - Configuring the GitHub Agent Pool

-Now the the VMSS is up and running, we are ready to configure the Azure DevOps side of things.
+Now the the VMSS is up and running, we are ready to configure the GitHub side of things.

 On the organization level (not while in a project), go to **Organization settings**